 Mindfulness.
 The Mindful Attention Awareness Scale (Brown & Ryan, 2003) assessed mindfulness (5 items; I rush through activities without being really attentive to them).
 Responses were made on a 6-point scale from 1 (almost never) to 6 (almost always).
 The reliability for this measure was α = .76.

 Burnout.
-The Maslach Burnout Inventory (Maslach, Jackson, & Leiter, 1996) assessed personal experiences at work regarding emotional exhaustion (5 items; I feel emotionally drained from my work), depersonalization (6 items; I have accomplished many worthwhile things in this job—reverse scored), and cynicism (5 items; I doubt the significance of my work).
+The Maslach Burnout Inventory (Maslach, Jackson, & Leiter, 1996) assessed personal experiences at work regarding emotional exhaustion (5 items; I feel emotionally drained from my work), personal accomplishment (6 items; I have accomplished many worthwhile things in this job), and cynicism (5 items; I doubt the significance of my work).
 Responses were made on a 7-point scale from 1 (never) to 7 (always).
-The reliability for this composite measure, which included the three dimensions of burnout, was α = .82.
+A composite measure was created as the average of the raw-score (non-standardized) assessments of emotional exhaustion and cynicism minus the raw-score (non-standardized) assessment of personal accomplishment.
+The reliability for this composite measure was α = .82.

 Somatic symptom burden.
 The Patient Health Questionnaire-15 (Kroenke, Spitzer, & Williams, 2002) assessed somatic symptom burden (15 items; headaches) during the past 4 weeks.
 Responses were made on a 3-point scale from 1 (not bothered) to 2 (somewhat bothered) to 3 (strongly bothered).
 The reliability for this measure was α = .83.

 Turnover intentions.
 One measure assessed current thinking about turnover (O'Driscoll & Beehr, 1994—3 items; I plan to look for a new job over the next 12 months) and one measure assessed thinking about turnover during the past year (Luchak & Gellatly, 2007—3 items; During the past year I have regularly had thoughts of quitting).
 Responses were made on a 7-point scale from 1 (never) to 7 (always).
-The reliability for this composite measure, which included the two assessments of turnover intentions, was α = .95.
+A composite measure was created as the average of the two raw-score (non-standardized) assessments of turnover intentions.
+The reliability for this composite measure was α = .95.

 Analytic overview